 Read this and help grow your hair back: Every guy is at risk of losing his hair, some more quickly than others.
 It sucks.
 The follicle itself shrivels up and is rendered incapable of regrowing anything.
 This type of hair loss is called androgenetic alopecia, often referred to as male pattern baldness.
 This plays out in two ways: the thinning of each hair and the overall loss of density.
 But, in certain cases of alopecia, these losses are not truly “permanent.”
 At least, not right away.
 Sometimes, it can be slowed down or delayed.

 If you’re struggling with hair loss or thinning, you’re far from alone.
-It’s extremely common, with American women accounting for 40 percent of Americans struggling with hair thinning or loss.
+It’s extremely common, with American women accounting for 40 percent of Americans struggling with hair thinning or loss and many have decided to get a multi therapeutic hair transplant.
 It also tends to be most prevalent in your 40s and 50s.
 This can occur for a laundry list of reasons, including hormonal changes, Alopecia, and stress, so it’s always best to visit your doctor to determine what’s going on.

 So, if you are guilty of doing delivering the “for your age” compliment, just stop.
 Stop before you get to those three last words.
 Just STOP.
 Let’s empower women of all ages, people of all ethnicities and backgrounds.
 Let’s embrace who we are without any disclaimers or stipulations.